walkloud/hugo-texademic/README.md

 npm install postcss-cli
 npm install postcss-import
 ```
 Then, add the `package-lock.json` to your webpage repo.
+To manage this, I created a script, see steps 8,9 below.

 I wanted to create a theme that is useful for my interests in creating a static site for an academic group and an individual.